spitfire-sidra/lazym/README.md

 > [!NOTE]
 > To use GitHub releases, you need to:
 > 1. Create a personal access token with `repo` scope at [GitHub Settings](https://github.com/settings/tokens)
-> 2. Set the following environment variables:
->    - `REPO_OWNER`: Your GitHub username or organization name
->    - `REPO`: The repository name
-> 3. Configure the service and token in your `config.ini`
+> 2. Configure the service and token in your `config.ini`

 ### Customizing Prompts